JowoScript/JowoScript/README.md

 <li>Muhammad Nurcahyo Pratomo is noisy but kind</li>
 <li>If you don't have money to buy the product, don't insult it because fall into the hater category.
 Do you understand ?</li>
 <li>Muhammad Nurcahyo Pratomo create product list with a good stuff</li>
+<li>If you are smart in business, you can buy product list.
+This simple like a chain business everything company and organization and school</li>
 </ul>

 ### Legal Rights of Technology Creators | Basic Regulatory Requirements for Registration and Purchase